-Orillia Power's second Public Awareness Electrical Safety survey was completed in early 2018.
-Orillia Power's public safety awareness index score is 84%, an increase of 1% from the first survey conducted in early 2016.
+In 2018, Orillia Power conducted its second Public Awareness Electrical Safety survey.
+Orillia Power's public safety awareness index score was 84%, an improvement of 1% from the first survey in 2016.
 Results are based on a telephone survey among the public, 18 years of age or older, residing within Orillia Power's geographic service territory.
 The most recent data has been statistically weighted according to Canadian census figures (2016) for age, gender and region.
 Survey results demonstrate that the public have good knowledge or have received some information pertaining to electrical safety.
-Orillia Power continues to educate the public using videos with simple and memorable messages that promote safety awareness.
+Orillia Power continues to educate the public promote safety awareness through various means.